 - The Sources of Rawhide

 Speaking of animal by-products, there are a lot of misconceptions about rawhide chews!
-The first being that rawhide comes from beef, when actually rawhide is a leather by-product.
+The first being that rawhide comes straight from beef when actually rawhide is a leather by-product, meaning most commonly rawhide chews went from the slaughterhouse to a leather treatment plant.
+The rawhides are treated with many toxic chemicals and bleached.
 Commercial rawhide chews are some of the most widely-purchased treats for dogs that involve many of the secrets we’ve listed above.